MrJPGames/3ds_hb_menu/README.md

 # The Homebrew Launcher

+#### Why?
+I made this fork to learn more about how graphics work by using alerady made work.
+If you like 3D it is in here feel free to try this version, see if you like it.
+Further than looks it will be the same as the original!
+All original work is done by the Devs listed at the bottom of this document!

 #### Presentation

 The Homebrew Launcher (hbmenu for short) is the default menu for ninjhax, a 3DS homebrew-enabling exploit released on November 20th 2014.
 It is a fairly simple (and beautiful) menu that lists homebrew applications and lets you run them.